flatplanet/Voice-Controlled-Math-Flashcards/README.md

 Voice Controlled Math Flashcards
 ========================================================
-- Written with Ruby on Rails
+- Written in Ruby on Rails

-- Some Javascript
+- Uses Some Javascript For The Voice Controll Stuff

 John Elder ([JohnElder.org](http://JohnElder.org))